Code-Institute-Submissions/Leetzner-Djurgardens-IF_NovResub/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://leetzner.github.io/Java-Game/
+The live link can be found here - https://leetzner.github.io/Djurgardens-IF/

 ## Credits

-I got a great deal of help with the javascript for the game from the "Clever Programmer" on youtube.
+A great deal of help came from (https://www.w3schools.com/), This helped me with the coding bit for the media querys.<br>
-I´ve used his code to build on and implemented my own thought of how I wanted the game to work.
+Thanks to code institute for help with their diffrent challenges

-Found a picture that explains the game from Steam (https://steamcommunity.com/sharedfiles/filedetails/?id=798194678).
+All pictures are from google and from Djurgården IF (https://dif.se/)

-Icons to the buttons are downloaded from (https://rwest88.github.io/Rock-Paper-Scissors/) Icon to facebook is downloaded from (https://icons8.com/icons/set/facebook)
+Icons to the social media buttons is downloaded from (https://icons8.com/icons/set/facebook)